Erasmus+ & SEMP: Informatics

 Requirements of the subject area Informatics at the TUM School of CIT

-At least 20 ECTS must be earned at the partner university, of which at least 10 credits must be related to the field of Computer Science/Informatics.
+You must enrol for at least 20 ECTS at the partner university, of which at least 10 credits must be related to the field of Computer Science/Informatics.
 Interdisciplinary modules that clearly have a Computer Science/Informatics component (i.e., more than 50 percent of the course content is related to Computer Science/Informatics) also count as modules related to Computer Science/Informatics.

 The Learning Agreement (LA) is the list of courses you would like to take at the partner university.
 It should be prepared well before the beginning of your studies abroad.
 As a learning agreement between the student, the TUM School of CIT, and the host university, the LA is the foundation for the later transfer of credits earned abroad.